The Sherlocks: Under Your Sky (2019)

 On 17 June 2019 it was announced the band would release their second album, Under Your Sky on 4 October 2019.
 They also announced a UK and European tour on this date, which they will play the songs from their new album alongside Live for the Moment tracks.

 On 17 June 2019, The Sherlocks also announced that their track, "NYC (Sing It Loud)" would feature on BBC Radio 1, played by Annie Mac.

 On 12 July 2019, the band played at Castlefield Bowl supporting The Kooks alongside other indie band, Sea Girls.

 On 4 October 2019, the band released their second studio album, Under Your Sky.
 The band played the song on their live UK tour in February–March 2020.

+In early 2020 the COVID-19 pandemic spread across the world putting the bands plans on hold.
+At this time brothers Josh and Andy Davidson announced that they had decided to leave the band to pursue opportunities outside the music industry.

+In November 2020; it was announced that Alex Procter (guitar) and Trent Jackson (bass) would join the band.
+A new album release in 2021 was also mentioned.